paradiselabs-ai/WebSplat/claudeDev_docs/currentTask.md

 4. [x] Update credential handling in app.py and ai_agents.py:
    - Parse Google credentials JSON directly from environment variable
    - Add error handling for JSON parsing and credential validation
+5. [x] Reformat .env file:
+   - Update GOOGLE_APPLICATION_CREDENTIALS to be a single-line JSON string
-5. [ ] Test the application:
+6. [ ] Test the application:
    - Ensure it runs without errors related to credentials
    - Test all functionalities of the new interface
-6. [ ] Implement error handling on the frontend:
+7. [ ] Implement error handling on the frontend:
    - Update JavaScript to handle responses with success flags
-7. [ ] Optimize performance:
+8. [ ] Optimize performance:
    - Ensure the interface is responsive and efficient, especially with large amounts of data

 ## Notes